pycom/pycom-documentation/content/pybytes/pymakr-online/_index.md

 ## Let's get started!

 There are two ways in which you can use Pymakr online.
 1. Go to [your device](https://pybytes.pycom.io/devices) and select the `Pymakr Online` tab.
 This method allows you to make quick changes to the Python code on your device and upload it.
+This is the method we use below.

 ![](/gitbook/assets/pybytes/pymakr-online/opening-pymakr-device.png)